Foundation for Art Resources: History

 In 1980 Cypis and Ritchie initiated two major changes in FAR's internal governance: 1. traditional power dynamic of a Board of Directors over the working staff was changed by stipulating that members of the Board are the working members of FAR; 2.
 FAR would be handed over to a new working Board of young artists and cultural workers every three years.
 The goal was to structure the identity of FAR as unfixed, to challenge artist members to work collectively, and to always distribute power.
-Between 1976-2016 FAR has been in the hands of more than 20 different groups and over 100 cultural workers as working Board members.
-FAR is the longest existing art collective without an exhibition space in Los Angeles.
+Between 1976-2016 FAR had been in the hands of more than 20 different groups and over 100 cultural workers as working Board members.
+FAR was the longest existing art collective without an exhibition space in Los Angeles.
 There is growing cultural interest in collective structures for production and artists are increasingly working collectively and socially to meet public contexts.
-FAR members have been exploring this vision for 40 years.
+FAR members had been exploring this vision for 40 years.

+The most recent documented activity from FAR was the FAR Bazaar 2017, an "alternative art fair and art collective festival" held at the soon to be demolished Fine Arts complex at Cerritos College in Norwalk, CA.

 "FAR was managed by its initial founders for two years before Morgan Thomas handed its leadership over to Dorit Cypis in 1979, along with an exhibition space in Downtown LA.
 Cypis invited Christina Ritchie to run the organization with her, and together they developed the by-laws that would see FAR run by the artist volunteers who would participate as working members.
 They gave up the exhibition space in 1980, deciding to focus on itinerant projects that would explore relationships between the art works and the organization and venue partners throughout Los Angeles that hosted them."